jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 (6) If a lawyer or other agent of a person represents that he or she is authorised to accept a notice on behalf of the person, the person is treated as having been notified if—
   (a) the notice is delivered to the lawyer or other agent; and (b) the lawyer or agent signs a statement that he or she accepts the notice on the person’s behalf.
-(7) In this section, official means any person in the service of Her Majesty in right of New Zealand (whether that service is honorary or not, and whether it is within or outside New Zealand), or any member or employee of any local authority or public body.
+(7) In this section, official means any person in the service of the Sovereign in right of New Zealand (whether that service is honorary or not, and whether it is within or outside New Zealand), or any member or employee of any local authority or public body.

 **Consultation**